Traditional Palette Colours

 Printing your own postal stamps

 Not all that is handy is nice.
 Take, for instance, digital postal stamps.
-Do you feel a bit nostalgic when you write 9 or 12 numbers on the top right corner of an envelope?
+How can you positively feel nostalgic when you have to pen down a Sudoko sequence of 9 or 12 numbers on the top right corner of an envelope?
 I feel a bit like cheating on the art of philately.

 DRESS -your stationary- TO IMPRESS